“Play gives children a chance to practice what they are learning.” – Mr. Rogers

 Take a dive under the Spokane River with Goat at River Rumpus, featuring a slide, a submarine inspired by a Riverfront Park gondola, and a special toddler playspace in the belly of a fish!

-A family of marmots will live at Indian Trail library and our littlest readers can float with their imagination in a leaf-powered sailboat.
+A family of marmots lives at Indian Trail library and our littlest readers can float with their imagination in a leaf-powered sailboat.
 Look for clues from other libraries, like a tunnel leading to the Shadle Park Library and a Sasquatch in a tree.

 When we asked Spokane citizens what they wanted to see in their libraries, the number one answer was new and improved children’s spaces.
 Modern libraries are reimagining their spaces as more than repositories for books and that includes new and fun spaces for kids and their caregivers.